City Pair Flights for FY 2019

 City Pair Summary

-Rates shown are government contract fares between Atlanta, GA and Philadelphia, PA.
-These fixed rate fares are available to U.S. federal employees on official travel in either direction between Atlanta and Philadelphia.
+Rates shown are government contract fares between Atlanta, GA and Denver, CO.
+These fixed rate fares are available to U.S. federal employees on official travel in either direction between Atlanta and Denver.
 All prices are for one-way service in either direction.

 Business Class flights may only be taken if it is the most economical option or if your agency has authorized other than Coach Class service in accordance with Federal Travel Regulations (FTR) (§ 301-10.123).

-How long is the flight between Atlanta, GA and Philadelphia, PA?
+How long is the flight between Atlanta, GA and Denver, CO?

-The flight between Atlanta, GA and Philadelphia, PA is 579 nautical miles which takes approximately 1 hour and 21 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.
+The flight between Atlanta, GA and Denver, CO is 1,040 nautical miles which takes approximately 2 hours and 25 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.

 † Nautical miles are the preferred unit of measure for distance at sea or in flight.
 A nautical mile is 1.15 regular miles.